powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

   voltage-ranges: /path/to/voltage/ranges/file
 ```

-Available parameters in the short circuit API are stored in `com.powsybl.shortcircuit.ShortCircuitParameters`.
+Available parameters in the short-circuit API are stored in `com.powsybl.shortcircuit.ShortCircuitParameters`.
 They are all optional.

 **with-limit-violations**

 This property indicates whether limit violations should be returned after the computation.
 The violations that should be used are `LOW_SHORT_CIRCUIT_CURRENT` and `HIGH_SHORT_CIRCUIT_CURRENT`.
-It can be used to filter results where the computed short circuit current is too high or too low.
+It can be used to filter results where the computed short-circuit current is too high or too low.
 The default value is `true`.

 **with-fortescue-result**